adamzsikai/Customtkinter-sieve_converter-with-QA-tests/README.md

   6. Invalid decimal format (comma instead of dot) must be
   rejected.
   7. Conversions using non-existing sieve sizes (where
   industry limitation applies) must be rejected.

 X. Error Feedback
   1. All validation errors must be communicated via a clear,
   user-visible error message.
   2. Error messages must be descriptive and actionable (e.g.
   “Selected sieve size does not exist in the standard sieve
   table”).

-X. GUI and Usability Requirements
+XI.
+GUI and Usability Requirements
 1. The GUI must be user-friendly and visually clear.
 2. Proper color contrast must be used for:
 3. Labels